Pleasant extensions retaining algebraic structure, I: Idempotent classes of systems

 \textbf{Examples}\quad The following idempotent classes will be of particular importance (in all cases idempotence is routine to check): \begin{enumerate} \item Given a fixed normal subgroup $\L\unlhd \G$, $\sfZ_0^\L$ denotes the class of systems for which the $\L$-subaction is trivial. \item More generally, for $\L$ as above and any $n\in \bbN$ we let $\sfZ_n^\L$ denote the class of systems on which the $\L$-subaction is a distal tower of height at most $n$, in the sense of direct integrals of compact homogeneous space data introduced in~\cite{Aus--ergdirint} to allow for the case of non-ergodic systems. \item We can modify the previous example by placing some additional restrictions on the permissible distal towers: for example, $\sfZ_{\rm{Ab},n}^\L$ comprises the systems with $\L$-subaction a distal tower of height at most $n$ and in which each isometric extension is Abelian.
 We will meet other, even more restricted idempotent classes contained within this one later. \end{enumerate} (We note in passing that an example of a natural class that is not closed under joinings when $\G = \bbZ$ is the class $\sf{WM}^\perp$ of systems that are system-disjoint from all weakly-mixing systems, as has been proved by Lema\'nczyk and Parreau in~\cite{LemPar03}.) \fin

 \textbf{Example}\quad Although all the idempotent classes that will matter to us in this paper can be shown to be order continuous, it may be instructive to exhibit one that is not.

 Let us say that a system $\bfX$ has a \textbf{finite-dimensional Kronecker factor} if its Kronecker factor $\zeta_1^\bfX:X\to Z_1^\bfX$ can be coordinatized as a direct integral (see Section 3 of~\cite{Aus--ergdirint}) of rotations on some measurably-varying compact Abelian groups all of which can be isomorphically embedded into a fibre repository $\bbT^D$ for some fixed $D \in \bbN$ (this includes the possibility that the Kronecker factor is finite or trivial).
-It is now easy to check that the class of $\bbZ$-systems comprising all those that are either themselves finite-dimensional Kronecker systems, or have a Kronecker factor that is \emph{not} finite-dimensional (so we exclude just those systems that have a finite-dimensional Kronecker factor but properly contain it), is idempotent but not order continuous, since any infinite-dimensional separable group rotation can be identified with an inverse limit of finite-dimensional group rotations. \fin
+Now let $\sfC$ be the class of $\bbZ$-systems comprising all those that are either themselves finite-dimensional Kronecker systems, or have a Kronecker factor that is \emph{not} finite-dimensional (so we exclude just those systems that have a finite-dimensional Kronecker factor but properly contain it).
+This class is idempotent.
+Its closure under isomorphism and finite joinings is clear.
+To see that it is closed under inverse limits, suppose that $(\bfX_{(m)})_{m\geq 0}$, $(\psi^{(m)}_{(k)})_{m\geq k\geq 0}$ is an inverse sequence in $\sfC$ with inverse limit $\bfX_{(\infty)}$.
+If every $\bfX_{(m)}$ is itself a Kronecker system (that is, all its ergodic components are isomorphic to rotations on compact Abelian groups), then $\bfX_{(\infty)}$ is a Kronecker system and hence lies in $\sfC$.
+On the other hand, if some $\bfX_{(m)}$ is a proper extension of its Kronecker factor, then that Kronecker factor must be non-finite-dimensional since $\bfX_{(m)} \in \sfC$, and this means that $\bfX_{(\infty)}$ also has a non-finite-dimensional Kronecker factor, so also lies in $\sfC$.